isaac-k1/meal-delivery-app/notes.md

 - theme provider acts like a global state
 - react context is a way to pass data through components, w/o having to pass props down manually at every level

+## 7:120

+- implementing spacers within the restaurant info card to give space between the icons